Specs & Installation

 To view video examples of kinetic art sculptures, check out our Inspiration Page.

-The Pyramid is a freestanding, submerged, metal structure, with a 5-foot vertical central cylinder (6″ x 0.188″ OD) with a detachable upper 18-inch portion, and supported by four angled braces welded to a 5’x5’x1/2” bottom metal plate sitting on the floor of the creek, which bottom metal plate is framed by 18-inch high lateral plates to form the bottom caisson.
+The Pyramid is a freestanding, submerged, metal structure, with a 5-foot vertical central cylinder (6″ OD x 0.188″ wall thickness) with a detachable upper 18 to 24 inch portion, and supported by four angled braces welded to a 5’x5’x1/2” bottom metal plate sitting on the floor of the creek, which bottom metal plate is framed by 18-inch high lateral plates to form the bottom caisson.

 Below the bottom metal plate, five 3.5 foot angles are welded to the surface to reinforce the base of the Pyramid, and provide sufficient grounding to counter possible slippage.

-The kinetic art sculpture’s main post slides into the Pyramid’s central cylinder, and the final vertical adjustments are made from pressure applied to the sculpture’s main post by bolts located around the top of the Pyramid’s central cylinder, and above the water level.
+A kinetic art sculpture’s main post will slide into the Pyramid’s central cylinder, will straddle or fit inside the Stabilizer, and the final vertical adjustments will be made by horizontal bolts located around the top of the Pyramid’s central cylinder, and above the water level.

 Wind loads and uplift forces